Incredible Revisited

-Incredible Revisited is the fourth studio album by British singer/actor Davy Jones, a member of The Monkees.
+Incredible Revisited is the fourth studio album by the English actor and singer Davy Jones, a member of The Monkees.

 Background

 In the mid to late 1980s, The Monkees made a successful comeback.
 New material entered the charts, and their back catalogue also sold well; as a consequence, Jones decided to produce a new solo album.

 Production

 The tracks on the album, and those featured on later expanded reissues, were recorded between February 1986 and July 1987 at Ardent Studios in Memphis, Tennessee; Globe Studio in Sydney, Australia; Longview Farm in North Brookfield, Massachusetts; Luxury Audio Workshop in Las Vegas, Nevada; and the Record Plant in New York City.

 It was produced and arranged under Jones' supervision, and co-produced by Mark Clarke, Joe Hardy, and Robert Merrill.
 Engineering was by Tim Bomba, Bobby Cohen, Joe Henehan, Lee Watters, and Mark Weisinger.

 Besides Jones, musicians on the recording included Mark Clarke, members of The Grass Roots, and members of The Monkees' touring band.